emjun/rTisane/tutorial/overview.md

 - `name`: character.
 Column name
 - `cardinality`: int.
 Number of unique categories.
 If `order` is provided, `cardinality` is not needed and will be set to the length of `order`
 - `order`: list.
 List of categories in order from "lowest" to "highest"
 - `baseline`: character.
 Specific category that the other categories in this measure are compared against.
 If `order` is provided, `baseline` is set to the lowest (left-most) value.
-Otherwise, by default, the first value in the dataset; `baseline` is useful for `whenThen` statements
+Otherwise, by default, the first value in the dataset; `baseline` is useful for adding detail to conceptual relationships, through `when` and `then` parameters ([see below](#optional-when-and-then)).

 In the scenario, race and tutoring are *unordered* categories:
 ```R